JakeC007/CFL-twitter-bot/README.md

-Obviously there are more complex PS rules, but tweets have a character limit and the more complex the rule I make the less likley the tweet will be under the character limit.
-Hence the rules I chose.
+Obviously there are more complex PS rules, but tweets have a character limit and the more complex the rule I make the less likely the tweet will be under the character limit.
+Hence the rules I choose.